JonKing93/DASH/Tutorials/ensembleMetadata/meta-object.md

 title: ensembleMetadata
 ---

-# ensembleMetadata objects
+# Metadata objects

-We will use an ensembleMetadata object to retrieve the metadata for a state vector ensemble.
+In the DASH framework, metadata for a state vector ensemble is stored in an ensembleMetadata object.
+You can then use these objects to retrieve various types of metadata.
 There are several ways to obtain an ensembleMetadata object.
 Throughout this tutorial, I will use "ensMeta" to refer to an ensemble metadata object.
 However, feel free to use a different name in your own code.

 ### *Before* building an ensemble
 If you would like to examine the metadata for a state vector *before* building an ensemble, you can also call "ensembleMetadata" directly on a stateVector object.